Updates from the field #1: Tackling COVID-19 together worldwide

 Below, we highlight some of the global responses as of 19 March 2020:

 The UN team is supporting the government’s response in areas such as health, child protection, prevention of violence against women and food provision.
-Led by the Pan-American Health Organization/WHO the team is supporting the health sector with containment and mitigation, including guidance and support on surveillance measures, laboratory diagnosis, infection control, risk communication, health system preparedness and measures to support social distancing and at points of entry.
+Led by the Pan-American Health Organization/WHO the team is supporting the health sector with containment and mitigation, including guidance and support on surveillance measures, laboratory diagnosis, infection control, risk communication, health system preparedness and measures to support social distancing.
 The team is focusing on those potentially at higher risks, such as seniors, persons in prisons, migrants and refugees, by providing test kits for laboratory diagnosis.
 UN colleagues are also actively engaging in public communications to counteract the proliferation of “fake news”.

 Agencies are stepping up support in Argentina